xriss/djon/c/readme.md

-The initial C implimentation of DJON flavoured JSON.
+The initial C implementation of DJON flavored JSON.